MylesBorins/conference-proposals/space-your-face.md

 If the room where this talk is being given has multiple channels of speakers we can arrange a much more intensive demo using ambisonics and other open technologies.

+## Pitch

+How the brain places sound in space is incredibly interesting.
+Once you can codify this phenomenon it is possible to use computer and hardware to encode and emulate sounds in physical space.

+VIRTUAL REALITY SOUND!!!!

+I'm really excited about this as you can tell.

+I studied music technology in graduate school and did a course on spatial audio.
+This included both programming software to place sound in space and using that software to write compositions.
+I'd really love to share this knowledge with folks.

 ## Watch the talk

 An early iteration of this talk was given at BrooklynJS in Dec of 2016